You see it online all the time.

 For example, consider a company like Shopify.
 They’re one of the biggest web hosting platforms for ecommerce businesses… but they have two target markets.
 Shopify targets small businesses, with millions of new ecommerce brands hosting their stores on Shopify.

 However, the platform also owns Shopify Plus, which targets ecommerce companies earning $1M-500M in revenue.
-Therefore, the marketing for each audience looks very different because they are two totally different markets
+Therefore, the marketing for each audience looks very different because they are two totally different markets.

 A well-defined target market is the first step in any strategy.

-Because you can't create an audience or desire.
-Your target profile has a real problem that they need to solve (and they may or may not be aware of it).
+While this person’s demographics may not matter, they have a real problem that they need to solve (and they may or may not be aware of it).

 Here’s the thing, customers don't pay attention to solutions.
 When it comes to our brain, we’re wired to focus on our problems.
 For instance, Sean D’Souza demonstrates this with the example that we don't pay attention to great weather… but we pay attention to a bad thunderstorm.